 1) Promote Your Song And Album Releases – The Launch Party

 Whenever you release an album, don’t just have a launch party, record it with a few video cameras!
 Invite the local movers and shakers, your strongest supporters in the local music scene.
 Your album and your band are showcased on video with good-quality sound.
 Of course, your fans want to share in the excitement, so make a video for them!

 These videos are ideal fan engagement videos and make for excellent promotional material.
 Try using excerpts on your general channel and fuller videos released to your fan list only.

 In addition to posting leaflets and fliers in the area around venues, and any online equivalents, create a video all about any upcoming shows.

-Make sure you include the necessary details about the even, for example where the gig is and when the gig is (both day and time).
-It might sound obvious but such details has been omitted before.
+Make sure you include the necessary details about the event, for example where the gig is and when the gig is (both day and time).
+It might sound obvious but such details have been omitted before.

 Build the buzz.
 Make sure to mention anything special about specific gigs.
 This means fans can get excited in anticipation of a particular show.
 Buzz can be communicated very effectively using video.
 Video is a far more effective medium for building buzz than any flier or poster.

 These videos are generally ideal fan engagement videos.